 OSPI complied with the judge's order and continued implementation efforts on provisions not covered by the injunction.
 On January 27, 2025, Judge Scott signed an order granting summary judgment to the defendants.
 Judge Scott's ruling dismissed the lawsuit and stated that I-2081, codified at RCW 28A.605.005, does not violate the Washington State Constitution.
-This order means that all sections of I-2081 are now in effect.
-In the meantime, OSPI will continue to monitor this case as well as potential actions by the Legislature.
+This order meant that all sections of I-2081 were fully in effect.
 On February 13, 2025, OSPI published Supplemental Guidance for Implementing Initiative 2081, incorporating feedback from the public comment tool to further clarify the provisions of I-2081.